 - Seed funding for cross-disciplinary, collaborative research to be developed for major funders (up to $4,000)

 - Workshop, conference or symposium on gender and/or sexuality (up to $4,000)

 - The closing date for applications for Grant round 1 of funding is June 15 2018.

 - ‘Out of round’ applications can also be made in extenuating circumstances using the application form, along with the project description and budget justification, by email to the Gender Institute Convenor Professor Margaret Jolly.

 Categories not eligible for funding

-Please note that the Gender Institute does not provide funding for personal research projects, team research projects, the hiring of research assistants, scholarships, bursaries, per diems and gifts for speakers.
+Please note that the Gender Institute does not provide funding for personal research projects, team research projects, the hiring of research assistants, scholarships, bursaries, per diems, gifts for speakers and venue hire on campus (unless a dedicated room is needed).
 We aim to support events and initiatives that are accessible to and benefit the wider ANU community.

 How to apply